pchansen/GetData/README.md

 This is achieved by using the tidyr and dplyr library commands.
 The dataframe is first converted to long format using the gather() command.
 It is then grouped by SubjectID, Activity and Feature using the group_by() command.
 The summarize() command is then applied to extract the mean values of each Feature per Activity per Subject.
 At this point, the mean summarized tidy data needs to be written out to a text file.
 However there is a choice to be made between writing it out in long format (11880 rows by 4 cols) or wide format (180 rows by 68 cols).
-The latter format seems more readable so the long form mean summary data is converted to a wide format version using the spread() command prior to being written out as a txt file created with write.table() using row.name=FALSE.
+The latter format seems preferable as it is more human readable.
+Therefore the long form mean summary data is converted to a wide format version using the spread() command prior to being written out as a txt file created with write.table() using row.name=FALSE.
 This file has 180 rows, comprising 30 subjects x 6 activity conditions (30x6=180) and 68 columns comprising 2 ID columns (SubjectID and Activity) together with 66 columns that are the mean values of the selected mean/std features.